What is Spike.sh?

 You can create services by just adding a name to it.
 No other field is required.
 With the power of unlimited services, you can create a blueprint of your entire architecture on Spike.
 This way, we will tell which service is affected and what is the current health status in terms of open incidents.

 Multiple escalation policies

 We provide simplicity by un-complicating escalation policies by allowing you to choose your alert channels.
 Anyone from your team can create escalation policies you can easily use.
 With the power of unlimited escalations, you can create escalations policies just for your self or one for your team and one for every team in your organization.

 No matter the size of your team, we believe everyone should have access to reports to bring in transparency to know how your platform measures in terms of open incidents.
-We provide you reports for number of incidents, Mean Time To Resolve (MTTR), Mean Time to Acknowledge (MTTA) segregated by each service and aggregated for the entire platform across multiple timelines.
+We provide graphs to get a sense of total incidents, new incidents and repeated incidents for a given time period.